kaliop-uk/ezmigrationbundle/README.md

     composer update kaliop/ezmigrationbundle

+### Upgrading from version 3.x to version 4

+* Make sure you read carefully all the BC notes in the [release notes](WHATSNEW.md)

+* Nothing else is required, unless you have one of the following:

+    - code which extends the migration bundle code/apis
+    - code which depends on parsing the output of the `migrate` command and relies on its exact format

+    For both cases, the fix is to apply manual changes to your code.

 ### Upgrading from version 2.x to version 3

 * Make sure you read carefully all the BC notes in the [release notes](WHATSNEW.md)